 There are ten steps in the initiative that follow the World Health Organization and Baby-Friendly USA’s “Ten Steps to Successful Breastfeeding” guidelines.
 Hospitals can choose which steps to take and in which order.
 Hospitals earn one star for every two steps completed with a possible total of five stars.

-Fisher-Titus has completed three steps: having a written breastfeeding policy that is routinely communicated to all health care staff, encouraging breastfeeding on demand, and fostering establishment of breastfeeding support groups and refer mothers to them on discharge from the hospital.
-The completion of these three steps has earned Fisher-Titus its first star from Ohio First Steps for Healthy Babies.
+Fisher-Titus earned its first star in 2019 for completing three steps: having a written breastfeeding policy that is routinely communicated to all health care staff, encouraging breastfeeding on demand, and fostering establishment of breastfeeding support groups and refer mothers to them on discharge from the hospital.

-Fisher-Titus hosts a breastfeeding support group every Tuesday from 11 a.m. to 12 p.m. in the 4th Floor Lactation Room located in the lobby of the Birthing Center at Fisher-Titus Medical Center.
+Before having to be cancelled due to the COVID-19 pandemic, Fisher-Titus hosted a breastfeeding support group once a month.
 The group is open to all breastfeeding mothers and is hosted by a certified lactation consultant.
 Moms can bring up any concerns or struggles as well as weigh their child before and after feeding.
 Fisher-Titus also offers breastfeeding education for expecting mothers.
-For more information, visit the online calendar at www.fishertitus.com/upcoming-events.
+Once it is safe to do so, the group will resume meeting and events will be posted on the online calendar at fishertitus.org.